 The University has identified potential asset retirement obligations related to the existence of asbestos in a number of its facilities.
 Although not a current health hazard, upon renovation or demolition of these facilities, the University may be required to take appropriate remediation procedures to remove the asbestos.
-As the University has no legal obligation to remove the asbestos in these facilities as long as the asbestos is contained and does not pose a public health risk, the fair value of the obligation cannot be reasonably estimated due to the indeterminate timing and scope of the removal.
-The asset retirement obligations for these assets will be recorded in the period in which there is certainty that the remediation project will proceed and there is sufficient information to estimate fair value of the obligation.
+The University has no legal obligation to remove the asbestos in these facilities as long as the asbestos is contained and does not pose a public health risk.
+The asset retirement obligations for these assets will be recorded upon adoption of the PS 3280 Asset retirement obligations accounting standards (Note 2 (m)).